insanitywholesale/inherently.xyz/content/tutorials/go-api-part-1.md

 - https://golangdocs.com/install-go-mac-os

 ## Greeting the world
-First off, in a file called `main.go` we declare the package, add a couple basic imports, write the main function and make it print something:
+First off, in a file called `main.go` we declare the package (important note here, if the package is not `main` then there is no ability to use `go run` on it), add a couple basic imports, write the main function and make it print something:

 {{< highlight go >}}
 package main